Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 ***

-**7. Configuring the Drupal block of Islandora Webform submissions**
+##7.
+Enable the Drupal block for Islandora Webform submissions

 * All of the submissions for an Islandora object can be made visible to users by configuring the IW block.
 * Go to Administer > Structure > Blocks (ie. /admin/structure/block)